Direct answer

 Book a strategy callFrequently asked questions

-- What does agentic require beyond a normal LLM app?
+- What does agentic AI need beyond a normal LLM app?

 - Agentic systems need state, tool access, task routing, failure handling, evals, and operational visibility.
-A normal LLM app can answer one prompt.
-An agentic MVP needs to complete a workflow, know when to stop, and recover when tools or model outputs fail.
+A normal LLM app answers one prompt at a time.
+An agentic MVP needs to complete a workflow, know when to stop, recover when a tool fails, and produce evidence that the answer is grounded.
+Those extra responsibilities drive the higher build cost.

 - How long does an agentic AI MVP take to ship?

 - A focused internal MVP can ship in four to eight weeks.
-Production-facing agentic systems usually need eight to sixteen weeks because evals, observability, security review, and integration testing cannot be compressed without increasing risk.
+Production facing agentic systems usually take eight to sixteen weeks because evals, observability, security review, and integration testing cannot be compressed without raising the post launch risk.
+Compliance heavy workflows can push the timeline to twenty weeks or more.

-- What if a vendor quote is much lower?
+- What if a vendor quote is much lower than this estimate?

-- A much lower quote may still be valid if scope is narrow, data is clean, and the system is a prototype.
-Ask whether evals, observability, human escalation, governance review, and post-launch support are included before comparing it to this estimate.
+- A much lower quote may be valid if the scope is narrow, the data is clean, and the deliverable is a prototype rather than a production system.
+Ask whether evals, observability, human escalation, governance review, and post launch support are included.
+If they are not, the quote is for a demo, not a deployed agent.

-- Build solo when the workflow is low-risk and you can tolerate rework.
+- Build solo when the workflow is low risk and you can tolerate rework.
 Hire when the system touches customers, money, compliance, or operational commitments.
-A fractional architect plus contractor is often efficient for founders who need quality without a full in-house team.
+A fractional architect plus one contractor is often the most efficient pattern for founders who want quality without a full in house team during the MVP phase.

-- What's the difference between this and a chatbot?
+- What is the difference between an agentic MVP and a chatbot?

 - A chatbot responds to user messages.
-An agentic MVP usually calls tools, retrieves data, follows a workflow, stores state, validates outputs, and escalates exceptions.
-Those extra responsibilities are why agentic builds cost more than simple chat interfaces.
+An agentic MVP calls tools, retrieves data, follows a workflow, stores state, validates outputs, and escalates exceptions.
+Those extra responsibilities are why agentic builds cost two to five times more than a basic chat interface, and why the operational discipline matters more from day one.